Port Jefferson Branch: Electrification

 On October 19, 1970, electrification was extended 16 miles from Mineola to Huntington, the eastern limit of electrification on the branch.
 This was the first major LIRR electrification project since the electrification of the Babylon Branch in 1925 between Lynbrook and Babylon.
 The project was completed for $69 million, and received funding from a 1967 state transportation bond issue and the United States Department of Transportation.
 With the completion of electrification to Huntington, six trains would run from electric territory on the branch in the morning, and five would return in the evening, providing direct service to Brooklyn and Penn Station without a change at Jamaica.

-Since then, the LIRR has aspired to extend electrification beyond Huntington.
+Since then, the LIRR has aspired to extend electrification beyond Huntington, however, it has not yet been done so.
+Due to this, stops Huntington and west see three times as much service than east.

 In the 1980s, the railroad prepared to extend electrification to at least Northport, or Smithtown, although electrification of the Ronkonkoma Branch on the Main Line was seen as a higher priority, in part because the Main Line's central location in Suffolk County would benefit a larger number of people.

 In December 1983, the LIRR announced that it was taking steps in the electrification of the branch, with the first step being the addition of a second electrified track from Syosset to Huntington.
 The second built along the south side of the existing track.
 The second track was expected to be open in 1986.
 In August 1983, Long Island Lighting Company started relocating its power line along the right-of-way between these points.
 The following month a contract to prepare the site and to construct the roadbed for the track was awarded for $9.5 million.
 In December 1983, grading and construction work was expected to begin that month, and track installation was scheduled to be completed by the end of 1985.
 As part of the project, the 800 feet south platform was to be extended to accommodate 12-car trains.
 The design of the project to Northport was completed, and preliminary designs were expected to be completed by early 1984.

 On August 6, 1984, a groundbreaking ceremony was held at Kings Park station for the inauguration of a project to install high-level platforms at that station in preparation of the electrification of the line from Huntington to Smithtown.
 Kings Park would receive high-level platforms first, with Greenlawn, Northport, and Smithtown also slated to receive them.
 Work was to be completed in two phases.
 In the first phase, expected to be completed by the end of 1984, six-car high-level platforms would be installed.
 These platforms would be extended to accommodate twelve-car trains in the second phase, to be done by the middle of 1985.